gah-code/my-photoloop-app/content.md

 - Hero
 - Slogan
+- About
-- About + how it works
+- How it works
 - Summer Services
 - Gallery
 <!-- - How it works -->